chr5tphr/zennit/docs/source/index.rst

 Citing
 ------

-If you find Zennit useful, why not cite our related paper:
+If you find Zennit useful, why not cite our related paper :cite:p:`anders2021software`:

 .. code-block:: bibtex